Transylvania: In popular culture

 Following the publication of Emily Gerard's The Land Beyond the Forest (1888), Bram Stoker wrote his gothic horror novel Dracula in 1897, using Transylvania as a setting.
-With its success, Transylvania became associated, in the English- and Spanish-speaking world, with vampires.
+With its success, Transylvania became associated, in the English- and Spanish-speaking worlds, with vampires.
 Among the first actors to portray Dracula in film was Bela Lugosi, who was born in Lugos (now Lugoj), in present-day Romania.
 In 1992 Francis Ford Coppola made a Hollywood movie about Dracula, based on the novel of Bram Stoker.
-The American animated movie franchise Hotel Transylvania also plays on the association of Transylvania with Dracula.
+The Japanese video game franchise Castlevania and the American animated movie franchise Hotel Transylvania also plays on the association of Transylvania with Dracula.

 Transylvania has also been represented in fiction and literature as a land of mystery and magic.
 For example, in Paulo Coelho's novel The Witch of Portobello, the main character, Sherine Khalil, is described as a Transylvanian orphan with a Romani mother, in an effort to add to the character's exotic mystique.
 The so-called Transylvanian trilogy of historical novels by Miklós Bánffy, The Writing on the Wall, is an extended treatment of the 19th- and early 20th-century social and political history of the country.
 The Principality of Transylvania is also a playable nation in Europa Universalis IV.